 If you graduated high school in the U.S. more than 10 years ago or graduated high school in another country:

-- You will be placed using “guided self-placement,” a set of online tools that help evaluate how prepared you are with the skills you are expected to have before starting a particular English or math class.
+- You will be placed using “guided self-placement,” a set of online tools that help evaluate how prepared you are with the skills you are expected to have before starting a particular math, English, or credit ESL class.
 To be guided to the best class for your needs, it is important that you read everything presented to you carefully, and that you answer honestly.

-- To access the guided self-placement tools, log on to Corsair Connect at smc.edu/cc.
-Then click the “Placement” tab, and follow the instructions on the screen.
+- To access the guided self-placement tools, log on to Corsair Connect.
+Then click the “Placement” tab and follow the instructions on the screen.

 - Plan on completing your English and math placements together.
 You may take each guided self-placement only one time.